Airbnb now lets you book a restaurant reservation on its app

 Airbnb began testing reservation booking through Resy in May with several restaurants in San Francisco.
 Earlier this year, Resy announced a $13 million funding round led by Airbnb.

-Startups like OpenTable and Reserve offer similar services to Resy.
+Resy currently operates in about 115 U.S. markets and offers bookings at approximately 900 restaurants.
+Startups like OpenTable and Reserve offer similar services.

 Related: Airbnb extends Hurricane Harvey 'free housing' program

-The move is part of Airbnb's ongoing effort to expand beyond housing.
+The move is part of Airbnb's ongoing effort to expand beyond housing, according to Joe Zadeh, Airbnb VP of Trips.

+"The bigger picture is 'How does Airbnb create the best possible trip?
+How do we make the tech super easy?'" he said.

-Last year, the startup announced Trips, a feature that lets users book excursions with local residents within the Airbnb app.
+Last year, the company announced Trips, a feature that lets users book excursions with local residents within the Airbnb app.
 These activities, called Airbnb Experiences, range from surfing to making your own pottery to sharing a meal.
 Users pay locals for the experiences.

 Airbnb also allows users to find events based on location and interest.
+According to Zadeh, experiences involving food have been some of the most popular.

 The company originally launched Airbnb Experiences in 12 cities.
 As of July, it offered more than 1,800 activities around the world.